 Is the MPH Program accredited?

 Yes.
 The Council on Education in Public Health (CEPH) accredits MPH programs.
-Our program received accreditation status in June 2013.
+Our program has been accredited since June 2013.
 Prospective students can read more about the benefits of CEPH-accredited MPH programs on the CEPH website.

 Can I start the MPH program in the Spring or Summer semester?

 No. All students begin the MPH program in the Fall semester.

 Does the MPH program offer an online degree option?